- This is the only independent S/4HANA implementation study ever published.

 Considering the “Simplification List”

-There are details listed in the Simplification List related to the release, which is a list of what is included in a release that is not a simplification as much as a lengthy explanation of the release inclusion.
+There are details listed in the Simplification List related to the release, which is a list of what is included in a release that is not simplified as much as a lengthy explanation of the release inclusion.
 For details on the Simplification List, see our article titled How to Best Understand the S/4HANA Simplification List.
-Then there is a further question — which is which of the stated functionality that is released actually works as stated in the Simplification List.
+Then there is a further question: which of the stated functionality that is released actually works as stated in the Simplification List.

 Who is Brightwork Research & Analysis?

 Brightwork Research & Analysis is an independent research entity.
-Brightwork does not take money from software vendors for research and has no financial reason to be in favor or against SAP, or any other vendor for that matter.
-In the case of S/4HANA, it is not material to us whether S/4HANA does well or whether it never becomes popular.
-We offer advice on S/4HANA and HANA and other SAP topics as well to our clients but we sell advice, not licenses or implementation services.
+Brightwork does not take money from software vendors for research and has no financial reason to favor or against SAP or any other vendor for that matter.
+In S/4HANA, it is not material to us whether S/4HANA does well or whether it never becomes popular.
+We offer advice on S/4HANA and HANA and other SAP topics to our clients, but we sell advice, not licenses or implementation services.
 This separates us from the vast majority of information sources on S/4HANA.

 How Billing Hours for SAP Have the Curious Effect of Making Entities Pro SAP

 SAP is pro-S/4HANA, but many SAP consulting companies are also pro-S/4HANA.
 And their evidence?
 That can be found in billing hours.
 Getting behind SAP S/4HANA maintains its income streams.
 The more money customers invest in SAP, the better these consulting companies do.
-Most media entities, who take money from SAP, are also pro-S/4HANA, and SAP has distributed large amounts of information that is directly from SAP marketing and is unfiltered by the media outlet since HANA and S/4HANA’s introduction.
+Most media entities, who take money from SAP, are also pro-S/4HANA.
+SAP has distributed large amounts of information directly from SAP marketing and is unfiltered by the media outlet since HANA S/4HANA’s introduction.
 SAP has distributed large sums of money to media entities for what is called “paid placements.”
 These are undeclared advertisements, usually written by SAP, and can be found in Fortune, Forbes, ComputerWorld (owned by IDC), and many other IT media outlets.
 All of this has led to a general misimpression as to what has been happening on S/4HANA implementations.
 ASUG, the US SAP user group, publishes a yearly survey on S/4HANA.
 However, ASUG is part of the ecosystem that defends SAP.
-ASUG’s media output is remarkably close to that of SAP marketing, demonstrating that SAP and ASUG coordinate their output, and ASUG is merely an arm of SAP.
+ASUG’s media output is remarkably close to SAP marketing, demonstrating that SAP and ASUG coordinate their output, and ASUG is merely an SAP arm.

 Our lack of financial relationship with SAP or any other software vendor has allowed us to publish this study without external influence.